xlladdins/xll/docs/Excel4MacrosA-D.md

 **DIALOG.BOX**(**dialog\_ref**)

-Dialog\_ref    is a reference to a dialog box definition table on sheet, or an array containing the definition table.
+Dialog\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to a dialog box definition table on sheet, or an array containing the definition table.

   - > If an OK button in the dialog box is chosen, DIALOG.BOX enters
     > values in fields as specified in the dialog\_ref area and returns